CIT28/files/w4/w4attendance.md

 # Setup
 ## 1. New folder(s)
 * In your pri repo create a new folder named `ps0` and then make that the current folder and create another folder named `cyberchase`.
-* Make sure you have the `cyberchase` as the current folder and then copy the following command and paste into the terminal:
+* Make sure you have the `cyberchase` as the current folder and then copy the following command and paste into the bash terminal:
 - ```curl -o cyberchase.db https://raw.githubusercontent.com/CIT28/files/main/w4/cyberchase.db```

 ## 2. Create your SQL File